mannyortiz478/Article-Summarizer-Ai/README.md

-# aiProgram - Article Summarizer
+# AI - Article Summarizer

 An Ai program that takes in a Newspaper article and summarizes it for you!!